 The tasting of all the different continents versions of coca cola products was an experience.
 Some favorites but, there were also ones that I wouldn’t try again.
 But, you have to taste them all to see which ones are which.

-There are so many dining opportunities to try to experience while you are staying in the downtown Atlanta.
+There are so many dining opportunities to try to experience while you are staying in downtown Atlanta.
 One of my favorites was Ted’s, where their specialty is Bison burgers.
 The interior is set up like the old west with even a curtain blocking off the area where the bad guys ate.

 Want to be in a movie?

 The other exciting tidbit for Atlanta is that while you are visiting, you might end up walking right into a movie set.
 Atlanta is known now as the Hollywood of the South.
 I happened to be visiting Atlanta for work and wandered right onto the set where they were filming the remake of Endless Love.
-It caused quite the stir since we weren’t sure what was going on at first.
+It caused quite a stir since we weren’t sure what was going on at first.
 We were just standing outside on our lunch break and casually watching the craziness when we were approached by a movie worker.
 She thought we were extras for the film and wanted to know if we needed sunscreen.
 It was neat to believe that we blended in so well.
 Maybe we might even end up in the movie.

 Later that evening as I was walking to dinner I chatted with a local while waiting for a crosswalk to turn green.
 He pointed out another building across the street where I was standing, where they were filming a copy movie and even started naming a few other movies being shot while I was in town.
 If you have any interest in film, you should look up the casting calls in Atlanta, lots of opportunities await you.